Reading only a post’s headline can get a person into trouble.

 Do you call a wedding celebration an event or worse, a meeting?
 It might be a reception, party, celebration, special day or wedding but not a generic event.

-Do you send a proposal with a generic narrative lifted from your website’s homepage, or one customized to the buyers key drivers?
+Do you send a proposal with a generic narrative lifted from your website’s homepage, that you may even personalize using a web design company from https://the-indexer.com/web-design-companies/ for this, or use a customized to the buyers key drivers?

 For information on a customized email sales writing workshop for your group, please email Sue@SpeakerSue.com or complete our quick Interest form to check Sue’s availability.
 Count on boosting productivity, professionalism and profits!